emilva/crawl_j/versioneye_maven_crawler/README.md

 # VersionEye Maven Crawler

-This is one of VersionEyes Crawlers implemented as maven plugin.
-This crawler is crawling Maven Repositories.
+This project contains different crawlers which are mostly running as microservices.
+Most of the goals here are running as RabbitMQ workers on the VersionEye infrastructure!

-Install it like this:
+Install the project like this:

 ```
 mvn clean install